These by-laws of the TES Association are in conformity with New York State law.

 ARTICLE VIII – GRIEVANCE COMMITTEE, EMERITUS BOARD, PARLIAMENTARIAN

-Grievance Committee: Any member shall be entitled to place a grievance on the agenda for discussion, if it is given to any Board member in writing at least fifteen (15) minutes prior to an open Board meeting.
+- Grievance Committee: Any member shall be entitled to place a grievance on the agenda for discussion, if it is given to any Board member in writing at least fifteen (15) minutes prior to an open Board meeting.
 The grievance will be addressed that evening when possible or tabled for further action by a majority vote of the Board members present.
-If the member does not receive satisfaction, she/he may submit the matter to the Grievance Committee as described in Article III, Paragraph 6.
+If the member does not receive satisfaction they may submit the matter to the Grievance Committee as described in Article III, Paragraph 6.

-Parliamentarian: A Parliamentarian will be elected annually by the general membership at large.
-The parliamentarian’s responsibilities will be to prepare an agenda and in general function as the presiding officer at all boards meetings.
+- Parliamentarian: A Parliamentarian will be elected annually by the general membership at large.
+The parliamentarian’s responsibilities will be to prepare an agenda and in general function as the presiding officer at all board meetings.
 In the event that the parliamentarian is not present at a meeting, the secretary will call the meeting to order and a chair will be appointed from the board to serve as chair for the duration of the meeting or until the parliamentarian arrives.
 In the event the parliamentarian resigns or is removed from office, the position will be filled at the next board meeting by a vote of the majority of Directors then in office and shall be a pro tempore appointment only until the annual membership meeting.

 ARTICLE IX -AMENDMENTS